Search

 Or: "Everyone that works in the nonprofit sector is nice."

-The truth: Most people who work in the nonprofit sector generally do care about making the world a better place, but so do plenty of people that work in the private sector.
-Do not be surprised when you encounter difficult personalities, big egos, and office politics, which can exist in any professional environment.
-Perhaps a higher percentage of kind-hearted people work in the nonprofit sector, but there is no way to measure this, and there are plenty of exceptions.
+The truth: Most people who work in the nonprofit sector do care about making the world a better place, but so do plenty of people that don't work in the nonprofit sector.
+Don't be surprised when you encounter difficult personalities, big egos, and office politics can exist in any professional environment.
+Perhaps a higher percentage of like-hearted people work in the nonprofit sector, but there is no way to measure this, and there are plenty of exceptions.

 Or: "The nonprofit sector is not competitive."

-The truth: In a world of limited resources, nonprofit organizations compete intensely for media attention, recognition, funding and other resources.
+The truth: In a world of limited resources, nonprofit organizations compete intensely for media attention, recognition, talented staff, funding, and other resources.

 In some cases, competition among organizations with similar missions may be detrimental to the pursuit of this shared mission, but competition also can be healthy, and a catalyst to adopt more effective programs.
 Organizations collaborate often and talk about working together even more.